Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 Collections can make exporting mentions easier for you.
 Somewhat similar to tags, they allow you to group selected mentions in a collection you can then save and access at a later time.
 There is no default setting for collections, as you create your own under any name you want, with any mentions you want.

 To create a Collection, you have to switch to the Analyst mode and start selecting mentions you want to add.
-After you’re done, you can immediately export mentions.
+After you did that, you can immediately export mentions.

 A pop-up window will appear and you’ll be able to select the format you wish to export your mentions in.